What actions can an employer take to make itself more competitive in the recruitment marketplace?

 In summary, if you:

 - Seek to understand your team members as individuals

 - Promote honest meaningful communication

-- Work to maintain and enhance the organizations esprit de corps
+- Work to maintain and enhance the organisations esprit de corps

 …while ensuring that everybody’s “eye is on the ball” (individual effort is in line with the organisation’s goals) you will probably continue to develop more productive people, improve team performance and have solid retention rates.